NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-Validating resolvers encountering such a DS record will know to mark this
+Dry-run resolvers encountering such a DS record will know to mark this
 delegation as dry-run DNSSEC and extract the actual Type Digest Algorithm and
 Digest from the dry-run DS Digest field.